 Introductory Meeting Completed Chairperson with Board Secretary Overview of the Board's role in strategy, finance, quality of care and public health; roles and responsibilities of Board Members, including Executive and Stakeholder; appraisal processes and Board evaluation.
-A copy of the Induction Pack should be given to the new Non-Executive Board Member at this meeting.
+A copy of the Induction Pack should be given to the new Non-Executive Boa this meeting. rd Member at